New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 You can get life insurance while pregnant

 Pregnant women can get life insurance almost as easily as nonpregnant women.
-This can be an excellent idea because the policy ensures your new child is financially protected if you pass away during their childhood.
+This can be an excellent idea because the policy helps ensure your new child is financially protected if you pass away during their childhood.

 Life insurance is not just for primary wage earners

-Women who are not the primary wage earners should still consider life insurance, depending on their situation.
+Women who are not the primary wage earners may want to still consider life insurance, depending on their situation.
 If you’re a stay-at-home mom, for instance, the death benefit can help your partner pay for childcare and similar costs if you pass away.

 Types of life insurance for women